-Conductor, baritone and educator Malcolm J. Merriweather serves as the Music Director of New York City’s The Dessoff Choirs, known for their performances of great choral works from the pre-Baroque era through the 21st century.
-He is also the current Director of Choirs at Brooklyn College of the City University of New York, and Guest Artist in Residence at Union Theological Seminary, the Choral Associate at the Cathedral of St. John the Divine, and the Music Director of the “Voices of Haiti” 60-member children’s choir in Port-au-Prince, Haiti, funded by the Andrea Bocelli Foundation.
-Frequent trips to Haiti allow him to oversee training and performances for participating children that range in age from seven to thirteen.
+Conductor Malcolm J. Merriweather is Music Director of New York City’s The Dessoff Choirs, known for their performances of great choral works from the pre-Baroque era through the 21st century.
+An Assistant Professor, he is Director of Choral Studies, and Voice Department Coordinator at Brooklyn College of the City University of New York; Artist in Residence at Union Theological Seminary; and Artistic Director of Voices of Haiti, a 60-member children’s choir in Port-au-Prince, Haiti, operated by the Andrea Bocelli Foundation.
+Merriweather is also in demand as a baritone soloist, often performing throughout the eastern United States.

-Merriweather holds a Doctor of Musical Arts degree in Conducting from the studio of Kent Tritle at the Manhattan School of Music, where his doctoral dissertation “Now I walk in Beauty, Gregg Smith: A Biography and Complete Works Catalog” constituted the first complete works list for the composer and conductor.
-He received Master of Music degrees in Choral Conducting and in Vocal Performance from the studio of Rita Shane at the Eastman School of Music, as well as his Bachelor of Music degree in Music Education from Syracuse University, summa cum laude.
+Merriweather holds a Doctor of Musical Arts degree in Conducting from the studio of Kent Tritle at the Manhattan School of Music, where his doctoral dissertation, Now I Walk in Beauty, Gregg Smith: A Biography and Complete Works Catalog, constituted the first complete works list for the composer and conductor.
+He received Master of Music degrees in Choral Conducting and in Vocal Performance from the studio of Rita Shane at the Eastman School of Music, as well as a Bachelor of Music degree in Music Education from Syracuse University, summa cum laude.

 Merriweather’s professional affiliations include membership in Pi Kappa Lambda, the American Choral Directors Association, and Chorus America, and he sits on the Board of Directors of the New York Choral Consortium.

 Please visit malcolmjmerriweather.com for more information.
 Connect with him on Twitter and Instagram @maestroweather.